finalyards/ZOO-esp32/tof/vl53l5cx_uld/DEVS/Setting of I2C address.md

 - VL53L5CX does not **retain** the I2C address programmed to it (in non-volatile memory)
 - initial programming needs `LPn` (chip select) to *all* sensors
-- things could have been different..
+- `LPn` has *nothing* to do with Low Power mode.

 ## What one can do

-All boards start with address `0x52`<sub>7 bits</sub>.
+All boards start with address `0x52`.
 One can call the `vl53l5cx_set_i2c_address` function to change that address to another one, on the I2C bus.
 Once the address is changed, the board starts *immediately* recognizing the new address.

 ### How this fares in practice?